t-d-k/LibreCrypt/docs/Linux_examples__LUKS.md

 	rm -rf ./test_mountpoint

-Mounting the volume under LibreCrypt:
+Opening the container under LibreCrypt:

-1. Select "Linux | Mount..."
+1. Select "Linux | Open..."
-1. Select the losetup volume file
+1. Select the losetup container file
 1. In the dialog shown, enter "password1234567890ABC" as the key, and set any of the options wanted.
 1. Click the "OK" button